AngleProtocol/angle-docs/guides/app-guides/bridge.md

 If you don't know whether you should have received funds in your wallet after a bridge transaction, you should check on [LayerZeroScan](https://layerzeroscan.com/) with the hash of the bridge transaction from the origin network.

-If the transaction on the destination chain is confirmed but you don't have the tokens in your wallet, you can read the paragraph about [how to get back EURA from lz-agEUR](#how-to-get-back-ageur-from-lz-ageur).
+If the transaction on the destination chain is confirmed but you don't have the tokens in your wallet, you can read the paragraph about [how to get back stablecoins from lz tokens](#how-to-get-back-stablecoins-from-lz-tokens).